torrejonv/teranode/docs/architecture/architecture.md

 ### 4.7.
 Asset Service

-The Asset Service serves acts as an interface ("Front" or "Facade") to various data stores.
+The Asset Service acts as an interface ("Front" or "Facade") to various data stores.
 It deals with several key data elements:

 - **Transactions (TX)**.